 An early morning walk through the dusty streets of Istanbul down to the banks of the Bosphorus, a long and choppy crossing over the Sea of Marmara, a death-defying ride on a horse-pulled phaeton (there are no cars on Büyükada, the largest of the Princes Islands, just mad horsemen) followed by a hot and steamy mile-long climb up a mountain.
-That’s some effort for a lunch that consisted of a simple salad, a bowl of cacik (yogurt with cucumber and herbs), a plate of dolmades and a basket of bread.
+That’s some effort for a lunch that consisted of a simple salad, a bowl of cacik (yoghurt with cucumber and herbs), a plate of dolmades and a basket of bread.
 The thing is though, that was one of the most memorable lunches of our summer; the simplicity of the food was the point because we were sitting in a slightly overgrown garden next the Greek Orthodox Aya Yorgi Church quietly enjoying the stunning views over the glistening sea to the vast expanse of the bustling city and the chance to be, for a few short hours, returned to nature.
 It’s the little things isn’t it, that make your heart sing?
 The salad we ate that day was comprised of plump white beans mixed with sliced onions, sweet ripe tomatoes, a boiled egg and a dressing of olive oil and lemon juice.
 This is my version of the classic fasulye piyaz we ate that day.
 Whenever we eat it, we are immediately transported back to Büyükada and that beautiful, beautiful lunch.

 1 red onion, finely sliced